mautic/user-documentation/docs/getting_started/how_to_install_mautic.rst

 To get started :xref:`Download Mautic` to access the zip file of the latest stable release.

-For more information about the available Mautic packages, visit the Mautic Releases :xref:`Mautic Releases` page.
+For more information about the available Mautic packages, visit the Mautic Releases :xref:`Mautic Releases` Landing Page.

 Uploading the production package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After downloading a desired package, upload the package zip file to your web server, and unzip it in the directory where you plan to host the Mautic instance.

 Your web server must have the permissions to access the unzipped files.
-For more information on file and folder permissions, visit :doc:`/troubleshooting/file_ownership_and_permissions`.

 Using the web-based installer
 =============================